-GET and POST are two different types of HTTP request methods.
+GET and POST is two different types of HTTP request methods.
 HTTP protocol supports many methods to transfer data from the server or perform any operation on the server.
-The HTTP protocol supports the methods, e.g. GET, POST, PUT, DELETE, PATCH, COPY, HEAD, OPTIONS, etc. Before we dive into the main difference between GET and POST request methods, let us look at what does these HTTP methods.
+The HTTP protocol supports the methods, e.g. GET, POST, PUT, DELETE, PATCH, COPY, HEAD, OPTIONS, etc. Before we dive into the main difference between GET and POST request methods, let’s have a look at what does these HTTP methods are.

 Difference between GET and POST:

 GET retrieves a representation of the specified resource.

 POST is for writing data, to be processed to the identified resource.

 It typically has relevant information in the URL of the request.

 It typically has relevant information in the body of the request.